 The Declaration of Helsinki, first adopted in 1964 and amended five times since, prohibits experimentation on humans.
 The declaration draws clear lines for acceptable medical research involving human subjects, such as vaccines.
 The document was created in order to outlaw the kind of brutal, inhumane experimentation performed on human subjects by Nazi doctors.

 If a successor to the Lasagna version of the Hippocratic Oath eventually emerges, it will likely draw inspiration from the Charter on Medical Professionalism and these other documents that have widespread support.
-For more information about the Hippocratic Oath and other related topics, please refer to the links on the next page.
+For more information about the Hippocratic Oath and other related topics, please refer to the links below.

 Related HowStuffWorks Articles

 - "Declaration of Helsinki."
 World Medical Association.
 Oct.
 9, 2004.http://www.wma.net/e/policy/b3.htm